perseusrealdeal/PerseusDarkMode/README.md

 The solution can be used via `swift package manager` and as a `standalone single file` as well.

-File `PerseusDarkModeSingle.swift` located in the package root and is dedicated for the standalone usage, copy and past it into your project tree.
+File `PerseusDarkModeSingle.swift` located in the package root and is dedicated for the standalone usage—can be copied and pasted into a host project tree under the same [license](#license).

 ## 2. Solution key statements <a name="section3"></a>